trufflesuite/trufflesuite.com/src/guides/lens-protocol/index.md

 truffle migrate --network <NETWORK_NAME>
 ```

 Because there are so many contracts, compilation will take some time.
-Do note that every time you run the migration, it will overwrite what contract addreses have been written to `addresses.json`.
+Do note that every time you run the migration, it will overwrite what contract addresses have been written to `addresses.json`.

 ## Build your own module